 While much has changed since the establishment of Boise State Alumni Association in 1967 — a new identity as Boise State University, an Alumni and Friends Center which opened in 2016, and a burgeoning membership roster — the objectives remain the same: To connect, celebrate and engage alumni and friends of the university to build lifelong relationships that support the future of Boise State

 In celebration of this university milestone, we’ve dug deep in the archives, dusted off some photos, and spoke to several of our legacy alumni and friends who share their stories of the 50 years of our Alumni Association’s success.
-Please take a moment and enjoy our Alumni Association 50th Anniversary webpages, filled with photos, interviews, fun facts and more.
-And we look forward to sharing more with you as we honor and celebrate our legacies throughout this landmark year!
+We look forward to sharing more with you as we honor and celebrate our legacies throughout this landmark year!

 Laura C. Simic is vice president for advancement at Boise State University.